Features

 It is possible to find an architect using a symbol for an item on one plan and a different symbol for the same item in another blueprint.
 Luckily, there is often a key to symbols and abbreviations used on plans.

 Local building authorities study construction drawings to ensure that project teams comply with the existing building codes and rules.
-For example, they are able to see whether a team has followed the set guidelines for fire protection and evacuations.
+For example, they can see whether a team has followed the set guidelines for fire protection and evacuations.